MarioFinale/AniDownloader/README.md

 # Configuration

-Configuration options can be set in SeriesData.xml.
+Configuration options can be set in AniDownloader.cfg Series Data is stored in SeriesData.xml

 A simple Web-Server is available and enabled by default.
 Can be accessed by the IP 127.0.0.1:8080.
 The bind ip can be changed.